Ficus virens

-Ficus virens is a semi-deciduous plant of the genus Ficus found in Pakistan, India, east and Southeast Asia, through Malaysia and into Northern Australia.
+Ficus virens is a semi-deciduous tree of the genus Ficus.
+It is native to tropical and subtropical regions of India, the Himalayas, Indochina, southern and central China, Malesia, Papuasia, northern Australia, and the Caroline Islands, New Caledonia, and Vanuatu in the western Pacific.
 Its common name is white fig; it is locally known as pilkhan and in the Kunwinjku language it is called manbornde.
 Like many figs, its fruits are edible.
 One of the most famous specimens of this tree is the Curtain Fig Tree of the Atherton Tableland, near Cairns, a popular tourist attraction.
 Another famous example is the Tree of Knowledge in Darwin.

-Ficus virens var. sublanceolata occurs the subtropical rainforest of northeastern New South Wales, and south eastern Queensland in Australia.

 Description

-It is a medium-sized to huge tree which grows to a height of 24-27 m In dry areas and up to 32 m tall in wetter areas.
+It is a medium-sized to medium-sized tree which grows to a height of 24-24 m In dry areas and up to 32 m tall in wetter areas.
 It is a fig tree belonging to the group of trees known as strangler figs, which is because its seeds can germinate on other trees and grow to strangle and eventually kill the host tree.

 It has two marked growth periods in its Indian environment: in spring (February to early May), and in the time of the monsoon rains (i.e. June to early September).
-The new leaves are a beautiful shade of reddish pink and very pleasing to the eye.
+The new leaves are a shade of reddish pink.

 This is a very massive tree in which the width of the crown can sometimes exceed the height of the tree.
 Campbell exhibits a photograph of an individual which he states had a girth at breast height of 37 m, or a DBH of 11.5 m.
 The photo shows no sign of buttresses or a basal swelling.

+Varieties

+Plants of the World Online accepts three varieties: